williamouyang/okta.github.io/docs/guides/oan_guidance.md

 * Is supporting single sign-on making you anxious?
 Use our [Single Sign-On with Okta](/docs/getting_started/saml_guidance.html) tools which includes toolkits and even a tool for testing your SAML configuration.

 * Ready to offload user on-boarding with Okta?
-Find recommendations on building APIs for user creation, update, and deactivation in our (Building a Well-Managed Cloud Application)[https://www.okta.com/resources/whitepaper-bwmca-thank-you.html]  guide
+Find recommendations on building APIs for user creation, update, and deactivation in our [Building a Well-Managed Cloud Application](https://www.okta.com/resources/whitepaper-bwmca-thank-you.html) guide.

 ### 2. Integrate Your App